Is Honey Locust A Hardwood? (How hard is Honey Locust?)

 You can use Tung oil, Danish oil, or any other oil finish or lacquer or varnish to seal Honey Locust with an attractive look.
 It holds finishes so well.

-But when it comes to workability, Honey Locust is not many users friendly because woodworking hand tools and power tools may get damaged or blunt due to high density.
+But when it comes to workability, Honey Locust is not user-friendly because woodworking hand tools and power tools may get damaged or blunt due to high density.

 But on the positive side, because of being so hard, durable, dense, and attractive, Honey Locust able to use for both interior and exterior woodworking projects.